datstartup/ubuntuopenbox/lessons/course.md

 * Xorg, the foundation of GUI: xorg

-If for any reason that “the startx command are not found”.
+If for any reason that “the startx command is not found”.
 Please install xinit package:
 ```
 sudo apt-get install xinit
 ```